vmware-tanzu/tanzu-cli/docs/dev/README.md

 make e2e-cli-core
 ```

+### Debugging

+By default the CLI is built without debug symbols to reduce its binary size;
+this has the side-effect of preventing the use of a debugger towards the built
+binary.
+However, when using an IDE, a different binary is used, one built by
+the IDE, and therefore the debugger can be used directly from the IDE.

+If you require using a debugger directly on a CLI binary, you have to build
+a binary that includes the debug symbols.
+You can build such a binary by using
+`TANZU_CLI_ENABLE_DEBUG=1` along with your build command.

 ## Centralized Discovery of Plugins

 The Tanzu CLI uses a system of plugins to provide functionality to interact